UPPS 05.04.05 - Video Documentation and Surveillance Systems

 VDS is limited to uses that do not violate the reasonable expectation to privacy as defined by law.

-ACCESS TO LIVE OR RECORDED VIDEO FOOTAGE OR IMAGES BY UNIVERSITY FACULTY AND STAFF
+PROCEDURES FOR ACCESS TO LIVE OR RECORDED VIDEO FOOTAGE OR IMAGES BY UNIVERSITY FACULTY AND STAFF

-The director of UPD, or a designee, may grant permission to UPD personnel to view or control a video camera, or to view the data captured by a VDS system.
+The director of UPD, or designee, may grant permission to UPD personnel to view or control a video camera, or to view the data captured by a VDS system.
 All other persons must request permission in writing from the director of UPD stating the reason for and intended use of the requested data.

-RELEASE OF RECORDED VIDEO FOOTAGE OUTSIDE THE UNIVERSITY
+PROCEDURE FOR RELEASE OF RECORDED VIDEO FOOTAGE OUTSIDE THE UNIVERSITY

 UPD will manage transferred recordings from the VDS in accordance with state and federal laws pertaining to evidence handling and storage.

-The director of UPD, or a designee, may release VDS footage and images to law enforcement agencies sharing jurisdiction with UPD.
+The director of UPD, or designee, may release VDS footage and images to law enforcement agencies sharing jurisdiction with UPD.

 REVIEWERS OF THIS UPPS